OpenMineMods/OpenMineMods/README.md

 Translations go in `GUI/Strings.py`

+If you do translate OpenMineMods, be sure to give yourself credit in `CREDITS.md`!

 ## Code:

 Code contributions are always appreciated!
 If you need ideas, check [issues marked as `Help Wanted`](https://github.com/joonatoona/OpenMineMods/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22)